pulp-platform/pulp-actions/integrate/README.md

 Internally, it clones the dependent repo, patches the `Bender.lock` to point to the version of the IP that triggered the action, pushes to the dependent repo, and polls the dependent's workflows.

+> :warning: :warning: **Pwn hazard**.
+If you include this action without precautions, anyone can access your GitHub secrets.
+Configure your repo to **require approval to run workflows on pull requests from forks and carefully review the changes before approving!**

 > :warning: **Loop hazard**.
 Be careful not to create cyclic trigger jobs, otherwise the servers might crash.

 ## Preparation